zorinalexey/cloud-castle-http-request/README.en.md

 - Fork the repository, create a branch, submit a PR.
 - Follow PSR-12, write tests for new features.
 - All changes must pass CI/CD.
-- For bugs — create an issue with details.
+- For bugs — create an issue with a detailed description.

 ---